-Piggy backing on the advice for finding a good insurance agent, I figured I’d take some soap box time this week to roll out some additional thoughts on this industry and some pointers to assist consumers with avoiding some pitfalls, while hopefully inspiring some agents out there to renounce the dark side and get up in the morning ready to work for nobler causes.
+Piggybacking on the advice for finding a good insurance agent, I figured I’d take some soap box time this week to roll out a few additional thoughts on the industry.
+I’ve also thoughtfully provided pointers to assist consumers with avoiding certain pitfalls, meanwhile hopefully inspiring some agents out there to renounce the dark side and get up in the morning ready to work for nobler causes.

-The big difference is that sales is all about trying to convince people that what you have is what they want, and that you have a limited inventory of whatever it is your selling so they’d better do it now!
+Sales, on the other hand, is all about trying to convince people that what you have is what they want and that you have a limited inventory of whatever it is you’re selling, so they’d better get it quick!

 That’s not the case in this business.

-So, the trick is figuring out how to reach out to people and promote their practice, eventually (hopefully) turning you into a client.
+So, the trick is figuring out how to reach out to people and promote the practice, eventually (hopefully) turning them into clients.
 It can take a long time to achieve this with any consistency.

 Then, the next day after teaching you what to say on the phone, they'll have you pull out your list and call all these people to let them know you just started a new business and you'd love to get together with them to show them all about the type of work you're doing.